sunpy/sunpy/doc/source/guide/plotting.rst

     import sunpy
     import matplotlib.pyplot as plt
     map = sunpy.make_map(sunpy.EIT_195_IMAGE)
-    fig = map.plot()
+    map.plot()
+    map.draw_limb()
     plt.show()

 This output of this example is equivalent to one in the previous section.
-If we want to make changes to the plot that is possible by using the gca() command on the figure object.
-This returns the axes object.
+The map.plot() command is equivalent to ax.plot(x,y) command which we introduced in section 3.
+Similar to that command it will create a figure for you if you haven't created on yourself.
+For advanced plotting you'll want to create it yourself.

+    fig = plt.figure()
+    map.plot()
+    plt.colorbar()
     ax = fig.gca()
-    ax.plot([-1000,1000], [0,0])
+    ax.plot([-1000,1000], [0,0], color="white")
     plt.show()

 The above a plot of line across the map.
 Using the fig.gca() command to get access to the